 - Doing things last minute

-Virginia Fraser, U.S. marketing manager at Insights Learning & Development, said that keeping an informal diary about what you accomplish throughout your work day can also help you identify your productivity peaks.
+Virginia Fraser, senior communications editor at Insights Learning & Development, said that keeping an informal diary about what you accomplish throughout your work day can help you identify your productivity peaks.

 Work patterns and habits